vkerem0/alnotes/README.md

 For more details, please read the **LICENCE** file<br>

 <img src="icoo.png" width='200' alt="devs">
-made with Qt by Kerem & Alnes
+Made with Qt by Kerem & Alnes